Customer Story How Bitso cut change failure rate 83% while scaling delivery with coding agents

 CI Integration

-Runs your service-under-test as a process inside the CI runner; native K8s preview pods require Enterprise
+Runs your service-under-test as a process inside the CI runner.
+Both CI support and native K8s preview pods require Enterprise

 Lifecycle Coverage